Sabrinas Organizing

 2. The stuff can distract you.
 It can draw your attention away from what needs to be done without you even knowing it.

 3. Items left out are usually symbols of incomplete actions that will represent unconsciously or consciously how many to-dos you have to take care of in your life.
 This will result in more stress and will limit you from relaxing.
-Below is one of my favorite quotes to share with clients.
+Below is one of my favorite quotes (Affiliate Link) to share with clients.

 Clutter represents indecisions